-After leaving Oakland you may be aboard the Streamliner-"City of San Francisco," The 49er, the San Francisco Overland Limited or Pacific Limited for home-but if you came up north to San Francisco by way of the coast you missed Yosemite and you will certainly want to visit it before you leave California.
+YUSEMITE . . .
+After leaving Oakland you may be aboard one of the Streamliners "City of San Francisco," the San Francisco Overland Limited, the San Francisco Challenger or Pacific Limited for home-but if you came up north to San Francisco by way of the coast you missed Yosemite and you will certainly want to visit it before you leave California.

 Yosemite is one of our greatest National Parks.
 Its chief feature is a huge valley carved ages ago by glaciers from the granite sides of the Sierras.
 It is about seven miles long, a mile wide, and almost a mile deep, but these measurements give little hint of the grandeur of it.
-These massive and stupendous cliffs are broken by gorgeous waterfalls, among them being Yosemite Falls, the highest in the world, its silvery spray falling like a delicate fabric from a height of 2,565 feet.
+These massive and stupendous cliffs are broken by gorgeous waterfalls, among them being Yosemite Falls, the highest in the world, its silvery spray falling like a delicate fabric from a height of 2,425 feet.